 In all honesty, if you are not willing to explore these questions and cannot answer yes to them and perhaps others that arise for you personally, you are not ready and should not own a gun.
 This would put you and others at great risk.
 Perhaps you should consider some other less-lethal forms of self defense.
 You can see that answering the question could you use a gun? is an important part of the process you will need to go through.
 Read Do You Need A Gun?

 Determine If You Could Use A Gun

 The question and answer of wether or not you could use a gun is a complex and very personal one.
-There are many things to consider, many which my be personal to you and your circumstances and not represented here.
+There are many things to consider, many which may be personal to you and your circumstances and not represented here.
 This article is meant to be a guide and start you on the process.
-Things such as your faith, the potential for some very serious "aftermath" consequences of using a gun are just a few.
+Things such as your faith, or the potential for some very serious "aftermath" consequences of using a gun for your self protection or that of others are just a couple.

 This important process needs to be done in depth and detail.
-The news on any given day can provide the scenes to provoke this exercise.
+The news, TV shows and movies on any given day can provide the scenes to provoke this exercise.
 Imagine yourself in these situations and explore what you would have done?
 What could you have done differently?

 Once you have gone through this exercise in different situations such as in a parking lot, a home invasion, car jacking, sexual/violent attack or others, the next series of questions that must be answered are what tools do you need and how do you train to effectively and safely use them.